sqlitecloud/docs/src/pages/docs/commands/auth-user.md

 ---
 title: AUTH USER
-description: The AUTH command authenticates the current connection, without authentication the connection cannot send any command to the server.
+description: The AUTH command authenticates the current connection, without authentication the connection cannot send any command to the server
 ---

 ## Syntax